 Related Articles: MARRIAGE PROBLEMS: Common Causes, Problems & Effective Solution

 11. My mother set me up with Jesus Freak in an attempt to help me move on from my failed marriage.
 In fact, the stoner hadn’t even finished packing when she assured me that she had someone better lined up for me.
 I was just lonely and desperate enough to put up with a four-month celibate long-distance relationship with a guy who read 15 chapters of the Bible and prayed for two hours every day, expecting me to do the same.
 He wanted us to name our hypothetical children after Bible characters and to relocate to Korea to serve as missionaries. — Kate Madison’s

 12. I know what it’s like to be replaced after three failed marriages.
 So that’s how Joey Harrington must be feeling today.
 A former first-round pick appears to be a bust in Detroit, in my opinion. — Terry Bradshaw’s

 13. Margo and my mother did not place a high value on cleaning up after themselves.
 They’d both recovered from cancer scares, failed marriages, and hopelessness; dirt, in their opinion, could wait.
 Alice Hoffman is an author.

 14. It’s all added up to a burden that I’m getting tired of carrying.
-It become’s so complicated.
-It’s the three failed marriages and having kids who grew up without me, and it’s the personal criticism; of being Mr. Nice Guy, or of divorcing my wife by fax, and all that other nonsense; the journalism, some of which I find insulting.— Phil Collins’s
+It becomes so complicated.
+It’s the three failed marriages and having children who grew up without me, as well as the personal criticism: of being Mr. Nice Guy or divorcing my wife by fax and all that other nonsense; the journalism, some of which I find insulting. — Phil Collins’s

 How to Save a Failing Marriage